Mac Pro quad-core review: A good investment for users of multi-core Mac apps

 For pros that use apps that take advantage of multiple processing cores, the Mac Pro is a time-saver, but is probably overkill for everyday tasks.
 The $2999 Mac Pro is a real step up from its predecessor.

-Mac Pro quad-core review: A good investment for...Next Page
+Mac Pro quad-core review: A good...Next Page